 Policies and Procedures

 - Project proposals must be submitted on an SPD Project Request Form by the published deadline.
 Project proposals are reviewed by the SPD Committee.
 If funds are available, a call for mini projects may be made prior to the end of the fiscal year.
 These projects must be completed by June 30, unless an extension is requested in writing and granted by the SPD Committee.

 - Project initiators must be full- or part-time personnel.

 - The Project Proposal Guidelines should be followed to complete the project request.
 Be sure to include the following in the narrative:

-- Relationship of project to Seminole State's goals and the SPD objectives: Identify the Seminole State goal and priority that this project addresses.
+- Relationship of project to Seminole State College's strategic goals and the SPD objectives: Identify the Seminole State strategic goal and associated priority that this project addresses.
 Explain how this project will help Seminole State College achieve that goal and priority.

 - Target population: Describe the population(s) that will benefit from this project.
 Give evidence of the need for the project in terms of the population(s) helped.
 Describe the value to the College for the money spent.

 - Project objectives: List measurable objectives that will be attained by the proposed activities.